valory-xyz/modius-quickstart/README.md

 **Staking**

 The agent will need your answer on staking.
-If you plan to run it as a non staking agent, please answer _n_ to the question below.
+If you plan to run it as a non-staking agent, please answer _n_ to the question below.
 Otherwise, please answer _y_ and, consequently when prompted, fund your agent with the required number of bridged Olas in the target staking chain.

 ```bash
 Do you want to stake your service? (y/n):